Recent Articles

 CMMC audits, conducted by certified CMMC assessors, evaluate an organization’s adherence to the required security controls.
 Through this rigorous assessment and certification process, organizations demonstrate their commitment to safeguarding sensitive information against ever-evolving cyber threats.

 CMMC certification involves meeting specific compliance requirements at each CMMC level.
-Defense contractors engaged in DoD contracts must undergo a CMMC assessment by a CMMC C3PAO, such as Kieri Solutions, to verify their compliance with these requirements.
+Most defense contractors engaged in DoD contracts must undergo a CMMC assessment by a CMMC 3rd Party Assessment Organization (C3PAO), to verify their compliance with these requirements.
 The process includes an in-depth evaluation of information security practices and policies, ensuring that they align with NIST SP 800-171, using the CMMC framework’s guidelines.

 A successful CMMC audit not only confirms compliance but also signifies a contractor’s readiness to handle sensitive defense-related information, reinforcing their role in national security.
 CMMC audit preparation and compliance services play a critical role in guiding contractors towards achieving and maintaining CMMC compliance.